Paper Contribution Type

 The authors argue that this “one-size-fits-all” noise approach leads to inaccurate force field learning because it samples many physically improbable conformations.

-The core novelty is a framework that learns to generate noise tailored to each specific molecule and atom, rather than relying on a predefined heuristic.
+The core novelty is a framework that learns to generate noise tailored to each specific molecule and atom.
 This is achieved through three key innovations:

 1. Learnable Noise Generator: The authors introduce a Noise Generator module (a 4-layer Equivariant Graph Neural Network) that takes a molecule’s equilibrium conformation $X$ as input and outputs a unique, atom-specific Gaussian noise distribution (i.e., a different variance $\sigma_i^2$ for each atom $i$).
 This directly addresses the issues of PES specificity and force field anisotropy.